What are Monetary Assets?

-- Conversely speaking, non-monetary assets are those that do not have a value determinable in exact dollar terms.
-The value of assets that are non-monetary changes or fluctuates a lot over time and their cash convertibility is limited.
+- Conversely speaking, non-monetary assets are those that do not have a prescribed value in exact dollar terms.
+The value of assets that are non-monetary change or fluctuate over time and their cash convertibility is limited.
 Therefore, these assets are not that liquid.
 Examples include property, plant & equipment, intangible assets (including goodwill), equity shares (some companies treat shares issued in foreign currency as monetary assets due to the absence of clear-cut directives), and inventories.

-Investments in preference shares shall be treated as monetary assets if there is a clause in the contract, by virtue of which, the redemption of preference shares has to be undertaken by the issuing entity after a certain time in the future.
-Otherwise, investments in preference shares will be treated as assets that are non-monetary.
+Investments in preferred shares are treated as monetary assets if there is a clause in the contract, by virtue of which, the redemption of preference shares has to be undertaken by the issuing entity after a certain time in the future, much like a debt.
+Otherwise, investments in preferred shares will be treated as non-monetary assets.